pagkly/Zed/Investopedia4/How to Tell If Your Corporate Culture Is Healthy.md

 ### What are some examples of corporate culture?

 There are many examples of companies with well-defined corporate cultures.
-Alphabet Inc. ([GOOGL](https://www.investopedia.com/markets/quote?tvwidgetsymbol=GOOGL)), for example, is known for its employee-centric culture and its emphasis on working in a creative and flexible environment, whereas Amazon ([AMZN](https://www.investopedia.com/markets/quote?tvwidgetsymbol=AMZN)) is known for its relentless pursuit of customer service and operational efficiencies.
-Often, national cultures will play a role in determining the kind of corporate culture that is prevalent in society.
+Alphabet Inc. ([GOOGL](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=GOOGL)), for example, is known for its employee-centric culture and its emphasis on working in a creative and flexible environment, whereas Amazon ([AMZN](https://www.investopedia.com/markets/quote?tvwidgetsymbol=AMZN)) is known for its relentless pursuit of customer service and operational efficiencies.
+Often, national cultures [[Will|will]] play a role in determining the kind of corporate culture that is prevalent in society.
 For example, Japanese corporations are known for having markedly different corporate cultures as compared to those of American or European companies.

 ### Why is corporate culture important?